Core features

 file: booklit/ci/test.yml

-A more complicated example...
+A more complex example...

-Jobs can depend on other jobs by configuring passed constraints.
-The resulting chain of jobs and resources is a dependency graph that continuously pushes your project forward, from source code to production.
+constraints.
+The resulting network of jobs and resources creates a dependency graph that continuously advances your project forward, from source code to production.

 $ fly -t ci set-pipeline -p booklit -c pipeline.yml